Chile News and Travel | By Raul Silva M.

 _______________

-- Additional comments: This pass, one of the least traveled in northern Chile, offers a unique experience, crossing vast high-altitude landscapes where impressive geological formations and rich biodiversity can be observed, including species adapted to high altitudes.
-Although it is primarily used for commercial transport, adventurous travelers heading to the more remote regions of Bolivia can take advantage of this pass to discover little-explored areas.
+Additional Information: This pass, one of the least traveled in northern Chile, offers a unique experience, crossing vast high-altitude landscapes where impressive geological formations and rich biodiversity can be observed, including species adapted to the high-altitude environment.
+Although it is primarily used for commercial transport, adventurous travelers heading to Bolivia's more remote regions can take advantage of this pass to explore little-explored areas.

 _______________

-- Additional comments: This pass connects Chile and Bolivia through the salt flat that bears its name.
-On the Bolivian side, the pass is located in the Potosà Department, while on the Chilean side, it is situated in the Antofagasta Region.
+Name of Border Pass: Salar de Ollagüe Coordinates: 21°13′S, 68°14′W / In decimal: -21.216667°, -68.233333° Meters above sea level: 3695 Highway or Road Name in Chile: CH-21Nearest town or city in Chile: Ollagüe Nearest city or town in Bolivia: San Pedro de Quemes - Additional comments: This pass connects Chile and Bolivia through the salt flat that bears its name.
+On the Bolivian side, the pass is located in the Potosí Department, while on the Chilean side, it is situated in the Antofagasta Region.
 The climate is classified as cold arid, with two main seasons: the Chilean winter and the "Altiplanic winter," characterized by convective summer rains.

 _______________